Millet Groats — Nutrients, Health Benefits, And Shopping Tips

 Millet groats can be used similarly to rice or quinoa, providing a nutty flavor and hearty texture.
 They are are hulled seeds of the millet plant and naturally gluten-free.

-Store millet groats in an airtight container in a cool, dry place for up to six months.
-For longer storage, refrigerate or freeze them to maintain freshness.
+Store millet groats in an airtight container in a cool, dark location for 6-12 months.
+For extended preservation, refrigerate or freeze them, allowing them to last up to 1-2 years.

 Health benefits